diegolirio/kotlin-spring-boot/demo-reative-spring-3-java-21/README.md

 `Flux.fromIterable` Emit elements from List<T>
 `Flux.map` Emit one element at a time to convert to other type of element
 `Flux.flatMap` Emit one element at a time to convert to other type of element
-`Flux.just` Create a Flux that emits elements and then completes.
+`Flux.just` varags => Create a Flux that emits elements and then completes.
 `Flux.fromArray`
 `Flux.fromStream`
 `Flux.range`